cassyxmarie/Revolve-Studio-Mimic/README.md

 ## Description

-_Revolve Studios is a creative agency in Portland, Oregon, and they create design work that I greatly admire.
-In order to improve my front-end development skills, I decided to code my own version using only the image that they provide on their dribbble account as a reference which you can find here: https://dribbble.com/shots/2716674-Landing-Page._
+_Revolve Studios is a creative agency in Portland, Oregon, who creates design work that I greatly admire.
+In order to improve my front-end development skills, I decided to code my own version using only the image that they provide on their dribbble account as a reference (which you can find here: https://dribbble.com/shots/2716674-Landing-Page)._

 ## Images used
 * https://stocksnap.io/photo/YYQ3XBYDAP